Bella1922/Crypto-Ransomware-Simulator/README.md

 ## Goals
 - Educate others about how <strong>crypto ransomware</strong> operates.
-- Demonstrate the <strong>infection and encryption phases</strong> safely.
+- Demonstrate the <strong>attack and encryption phases</strong> safely.
 - Provide an interactive learning tool for <strong>workshops or class presentations.</strong>
 - Encourage responsible cybersecurity awareness and defensive thinking.